Broistair History, Family Crest & Coats of Arms

 Broistair Spelling Variations

 Spelling variations are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Many spelling variations of Broistair have been recorded over the years, including Brewster, Broster, Brouster, Brewester, Brostar and many more.

 Early Notables of the Broistair family (pre 1700)

-Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English...
-Another 46 words (3 lines of text) are included under the topic Early Broistair Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English politician who sat in the House of Commons in 1653 and 1656; and Elder William Brewster (c.1560-1644), Pilgrim colonist leader and preacher born in Doncaster...